-- Record and transmit information about a business’ activities without detection (spyware).
+- Record and transmit information about a business’s activities without detecting (spyware).

 - Disrupt processes and render programs unusable (viruses and worms).

-The most common method of deploying malware is via spam emails and unsolicited SMS.
-Hackers who have personal contact with employees can also exploit unsecured devices like mobile phones and personal laptops connected to business networks.
-However, these methods are textbook compared to the more recent slew of malware attacks in the past two years.
-One example was the hacking of Solar Winds.
+The most common malware deployment method is spam emails and unsolicited SMS.
+Hackers with personal contact with employees can also exploit unsecured devices like mobile phones and personal laptops connected to business networks.
+However, these methods are textbook compared to the recent slew of malware attacks in the past two years.
+One example was the hacking of Solar Winds:

 Ransomware also merits a special mention because of its potential to end a business.
-High-profile incidents in 2020 and 2021 alone displayed how much power ransomware hackers have over companies that rely on Internet systems to keep their businesses running.
+High-profile incidents in 2020 and 2021 alone showed how much power ransomware hackers have over companies relying on Internet systems to keep their businesses running.

-JBS, a Brazilian meatpacking company and one of the biggest meat suppliers in the US, paid hackers $11 million after a ransomware attack crippled its operations in five US-based plants as well as businesses in Australia and UK.
+JBS, a Brazilian meatpacking company and one of the biggest US meat suppliers paid hackers $11 million after a ransomware attack crippled its operations in five US-based plants and businesses in Australia and UK.

 Brenntag, a German chemical distribution company, paid hackers $4.4 million – negotiated from $7.5 million – in exchange for releasing 150 gigabytes of data in May 2021.